Saving African Painted Dogs

-Amount Heading Description £2,000 personell salaries for vets, drivers, clinic staff at the domestic dog clinics £16,500 vaccines Nobivac DHP and Rabies provided by MSD Animal Health £4,020 antiparasitic treatment worm and flea treatments, donated by pharmaceutical companies £1,500 veterinary consumables everything from syringes, neuter kits, disinfectant, suture kits, cotton wool, antibiocs .
+Amount Heading Description £2,000 personell salaries for vets, drivers, clinic staff at the domestic dog clinics £4,500 vaccines Rabies and Canine Distemper Virus vaccine bought in country £4,020 antiparasitic treatment worm and flea treatments, donated by pharmaceutical companies £500 veterinary consumables everything from syringes, neuter kits, disinfectant, suture kits, cotton wool, antibiocs .
 Donated £1,500 Rehabilitation centre staff training, clinic and research equipment £2,600 international travel and admin flights, visas, travel costs, project management and promotion £2,000 development for time spent putting together the next phase of the Disease Surveillance Programme

 Current Funding / Pledges